ibm-cloud-docs/powervs-vpc/faqs.md

 {: #powervs-automation-fs-sap-duration}
 {: faq}

-Duration for the deployment depends on the daily {{site.data.keyword.cloud_notm}} data center utilization and on the size and number of PowerVS instances.
-You can assume that a deployment of one SAP system as 'SAP ready PowerVS' takes about 1 to 2 hours.
-SAP software installation is additional time.
+Duration for the deployment depends on the daily {{site.data.keyword.cloud_notm}} data center utilization.

 ## Why certain IBM Cloud data centers might not be available?
 {: #powervs-automation-fs-sap-dc-selection}
 {: faq}

 This deployable architecture ensures certain level of quality.
 Every data center is verified by our quality and assurance framework before we make it available.
-We extend the list of supported data centers regularly after all SAP-related verifications are completed.
+We extend the list of supported data centers regularly.